marouanesouiri/dwaz/docs/introduction/getting-started.md

 # Getting Started

-Welcome to **Yada**, your fast, feature-rich, and easy-to-use Discord API library for Go.
+Welcome to **Dwaz**, your fast, feature-rich, and easy-to-use Discord API library for Go.

-This guide will help you set up your first Discord bot with Yada quickly.
+This guide will help you set up your first Discord bot with Dwaz quickly.

 ---